gchrupala/supervision/msc.rst

 -------------------------------------

 - It is your responsibility to familiarize yourself with the requirements of the thesis component of your degree.
-  Specifically you need to keep track of all the deadlines yourself and sure you submit all deliverables on time.
+  Specifically you need to keep track of all the deadlines yourself and make sure you submit all deliverables on time.
 - The deadlines for submissions are not flexible.
 Please be ready to submit your thesis on time.
 - If you'd like to aim for a thesis grade above 8.0, keep in mind that in general you'll need to do publication-grade research.
 - If you're doing your thesis with an external partner, be aware that the thesis needs to be